bejayoharen/bjorg.github.io/_posts/2026-02-12-secret-to-getting-promoted.md

 [^peter]: This model can seem unfair or difficult to navigate if you don't know how to work within the org and get access to the the higher stakes projects.
 If your manager isn't looking out for you, it's even worse.
 However, the system does prevent people from [getting promoted into jobs beyond their abilities](https://en.wikipedia.org/wiki/Peter_principle).

 [^competencymatrix]: Complex "competency matrices" used at some big tech companies are designed to make this as precise as possible, but it's a double-edged sword.
 I appreciate attempts to make the process as standardized (and therefore fair) as possible, but the more complex and nuanced it gets the more people ignore the rules, which tends to make the process more biased and unfair, not less.
-It can also become a design-by-committee challenge as everyone contributing to the rules to add their own pet ways of judging people.
+It can also become a design-by-committee challenge as everyone contributing to the rules adds their own pet ways of judging people.
 One place I worked laid out exactly what percentage of time people should spend on "tactical" vs "strategic" work to qualify for a promotion.
-While I have the utmost respect for the importance of strategic thinking, measuring people by how much time they spend on strategic vs tactial work is preposterous.
-People should spend whatever time they need to create the most impactful outcomes.
+While I have the utmost respect for the importance of strategic thinking, measuring people by how much _time_ they spend on strategic vs tactial work is preposterous (people should spend whatever time they need to create the most impactful outcomes.
+Sometimes that's strategic thinking, other times that's filling out spreadsheets).
 To make it worse, this was a company where few people had a good idea of what [strategy](/management/effective-strategy/) even is.

 [^meeting]: It was a morning meeting.